 Hostas are beautiful shade plants that need fertilizer to grow and keep their deep green coloring.
 Find out how to fertilize your hostas all year round.

-Hostas do best with applications of slow-release, 10-10-10 fertilizer.
+Hostas do best with applications of slow-release, 10-10-10 fertilizer with a release period of about 3 months.
 Don’t apply more than one pound of fertilizer per 100 square feet.
 Apply the first round of fertilizer once in late March to early April and again in mid-June.
 For liquid fertilizers, apply weekly when your hosta’s leaves unfurl.

 Are you ready to learn how to fertilize your hostas all season long to bring out that lush green coloring and help them thrive?
 If so, read on.
 Our step-by-step guide outlines everything you need to know to grow these shade-loving plants.

 Depending on the soil, hostas need more nutrients to help them grow to the larger sizes you see in many people’s yards.
-They’re very low-maintenance, but not getting enough of the nutrients they need can result in stunted growth and underdeveloped plants.
+They’re very low-maintenance, but not getting enough of the nutrients they need can cause stunted growth and underdeveloped plants.

 Adding a thick layer of mulch around your hostas is important because you can’t allow the soil around your hostas to dry out.
 Mulch helps to trap moisture and hold it close to the ground’s surface.
 As long as the mulch stays moist, it’ll encourage the fertilizer to release into the ground.
 Mulch can also reduce your need to water every day.

-The final thing you want to think about is the type of hosta you have.
-Luckily, they have close to the same fertilizer requirements and growing conditions.
-Popular types of hostas include:
+The last thing you want to think about is the type of hosta you have.
+Luckily, they all have close to the same fertilizer requirements and growing conditions.

 Fertilizer Requirements for Planting Young Hostas